tpelcm/ansible-magweg/roles/internal/myapp/BACKUP.md

 Rsnapshot backup levels differ a lot from schedules with a tar backup.

 1. Backup levels are sorted *alphabetically*!
 The **alpha** level is the first level, **beta** second and **gamma** third.
 2. Only **alpha** will backup the current data.
-Higher levels will only perform rotation.
+Higher levels will only perform recycling of existing snapshot folders.
 3. To correctly perform a higher level backup, you run that level and then all lower levels in descending sequence.
 For a monthly backup for example run **gamma**, then **beta**, then **alpha**.
 4. The first directory which is **alpha.0** always contains the most recent backup.